CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

 # Save the AMI and create a new VM using a larger c6a.8xlarge (with 32 processors)

+Requires access to the AWS Web Interface
+(I will look for insructions on how to do this from the aws command line, but I don't currently have a method for this.)

 ### Use the AWS Console to Stop the Image

 ### Use the AWS Console to Create a new AMI